 Derek Bayes’ shots of the band romping through Mayfair in 1965 have never been published before

-It was a treat to study Terry O’Neill’s extensive Fab Four archive, which begins with them recording ‘She Loves You’ – their first million-selling single – and portrays them as they temporarily become mainstream entertainers, having a crack at Shakespeare and “flying” above the London Palladium stage à la Peter Pan.
+It was a treat to study Terry O’Neill’s extensive Fab Four archive, which begins with them recording ‘She Loves You’ (their first million-selling single), shows them meeting the future prime minister Harold Wilson (see picture below), and portrays them as they temporarily become mainstream entertainers, having a crack at Shakespeare and “flying” above the London Palladium stage à la Peter Pan.
 It’s obvious that the band warmed to Terry – they had an immediate respect for people with skill, charm and humour – and the consummate celebrity photographer would continue to work with Paul McCartney and Ringo Starr after the breakup.

 One can only marvel at the access the Beatles gave to the brilliant Norman Parkinson, who photographed them extensively as they recorded at EMI Studios in Abbey Road.
 They’re working on their second album, a difficult moment in most bands’ careers, but it’s a measure of their burgeoning confidence that they allow “Parks” to take so many action shots of the creative process.